starlightGG/face-scan/README.md

 ## 📦 How to Run

-Host it to github pages OR any static pages demo is located [here](https://starlightgg.github.io/face-scan).
+Host it to github pages OR any static pages.
+Demo is located [here](https://starlightgg.github.io/face-scan).

 ### Option 1: VS Code (Recommended)
 1. Open the project folder in **VS Code**.